activefx/active_record_inline_schema/README.md

 ## TODO

-* merge back into mini_record? they make some choices (automatically creating relationships, mixing in lots of aliases, etc.) that I don't need
 * make the documentation as good as mini_record
+* investigate switching back to ActiveRecord::ConnectionAdapters::TableDefinition as a way of holding column and index info

 ## History

 Forked from [`mini_record` version v0.2.1](https://github.com/DAddYE/mini_record) - thanks @daddye!
-Here's a rough outline of the differences:
+See CHANGELOG for a rough outline of the differences.

-### Difference between mini_record v0.2.1 and active_record_inline_schema v0.4.0

-Having diverged at [this commit](https://github.com/DAddYE/mini_record/commit/55b2545f9772f7500d3782ac530b3da456f50023), I did stuff like...

-* didn't set primary key on table definition
-* allow custom column types
-* removed aliases
-* shorten name with zlib trick
-* allow passing create_table_options
-* default to ENGINE=InnoDB on mysql
-* detect and create table for non-standard primary key
-* move where schema inheritance columns are defined
-* removed table_definition accessor
-* allow custom column types like `varbinary`
-* more compatible with ActiveRecord 3.0 and 3.2.2

-### Difference between mini_record v0.2.1 and mini_record v0.3.0

-After I made this list, I decided to diverge from mini_record instead of doing a pull request:

-* allow custom column types
-* add timestamps
-* remove unused (unmentioned) tables
-* call auto_upgrade on descendant tables
-* automagically generate fields from associations
-* revised difference checking code

-Pity the forker (me)!

 ## Copyright